julmag/report_cb/article.md

 Movements require precise timing and an accurate representation of the body's state in the environment.
 Yet sensory feedback is subject to variable degrees of delay.
 With delayed information about the state of the body, movement control would occur based on a past state and not the current state, resulting in false corrections such as overshooting the target.
 It is believed that movement control is based on internal models predicting the future state of the body.
 The two internal models of motor control are the **inverse model**, which issues a motor command given the current state and the desired state of the body and the **forward model** which predicts the future state of the body given the current state and an efference copy of said motor command.
 The comparison between the predicted and the obtained state results in the prediction error, which again is used in motor control, motor learning and as a key component in generating a Sense of Agency.

 The Sense of Agency describes the experience of controlling our own actions and through them events in the outside world.
-Usually we do not question if we are the agent of our own actions, it only comes into focus by the element of surprise when there is an incongruence of intention and action outcome.
+Usually not prevalent the Sense of Agency comes into focus when there is an incongruence of desired and and actual action outcome.
 The cerebellum is thought to be the locus of the forward model, acting not only as predictor of movements but also as the comparator between obtained and desired/predicted state.
 In this work we have built a neural forward model based on the architecture of the cerebellum.
 The model is trained to predict the future position of the hand of a 2D planar arm going in a circular motion.
 Furthermore we tested the capabilities of the model with an experiment based on the Random Dot Task.

 # Methods

 ## Description of the model

 The proposed network is a reservoir computing model structurally inspired by the human cerebellum.
 Inputs from the cerebral cortex are fed through a intermediary layer into the reservoir via **mossy fibers** and to the output cells (**projection neurons**).
-A general Hebbian algorithm (gha) layer is used as an intermediary step to decorrelate the input information before it is redirected to the reservoir.
+A **general Hebbian algorithm (gha)** layer is used as an intermediary step to decorrelate the input information before it is redirected to the reservoir.

 The reservoir consists of randomly and recurrently connected neurons.
 It emulates the recurrent connectivity between **granule cells** (excitatory) and **golgi cells** (inhibitory), which is able to exhibit strong non-linear dynamics.

 The activity of the reservoir is read out by a layer of **purkinje cells**, which in turn inhibit the projection neurons (dentate nucleus neurons).
 The projection neurons firing rate functions as the model's output, on which basis the error is calculated.
-Based on the error feedback from the **inferior olive cells**, synaptic weights are adjusted between the reservoir and the Purkinje layer.
-The Purkinje cells, inferior olive cells and the projection neurons consist each of one neuron for the x and y coordinates.
+Based on the error feedback from the **inferior olive cells**, synaptic weights are adjusted between the reservoir and the purkinje layer.
+The purkinje cells, inferior olive cells and the projection neurons consist each of one neuron for the x and y coordinates.

 ![**Figure 1:** Structure of the model.](img/cb_model.png)